leochk/PNLProject/tests/README.md

 /!\ Need test_ouichefs_sysfs to pass.
 Tests mod_remove_bigger correctness by using sysfs.
 The inserted module should remove the bigger file in partition.
 On rmmod, the scripts checks if the original politic is restored.

+## test_rand_files_in_subdirs

+Create 10 directories in a ouichefs partition, and create 1000 random files distributed in theses newly created directories.